Alfresco/docs-activiti-enterprise/docs/administrator/deploy/README.md

 Once an application has been deployed, its status can be [monitored](#monitoring-applications) in the **Application Instances** section.
 After the deployment process has finished, the [application-level APIs](../../apis/README.md) can be accessed.

+Applications can also be [upgraded](../deploy/upgrade.md) to new versions if the project definition has changed and a new project version has been released.

 ## Monitoring applications
 The **Application Instances** section is for monitoring the status of deployed applications.